Deployment

 Step 2: Generate an API Key

-2. Select Manage API Keys from the dropdown menu
+2. Select Manage API Keys

 3. Click Generate New API Key